lrq3000/auto_acpc_reorient/README.md

 ## Contact

-For questions or suggestions, contact Stephen Karl Larroque at: stephen dot larroque at uliege dot be.
+If you have any feedback (questions, issues, suggestions), please contact Stephen Karl Larroque at: stephen dot larroque at uliege dot be.